FAQ: What does creatine do?

 between the two is that creatine serum is a liquid.
 Which

 one works better?
-Some people swear by liquid creatine,
+Some people swear by the liquid products,

 facts about each, and help make your decision, read this